 vegetables at the end of the day to eat with a dry crust of bread?!
 Will I never be able to afford meat at my table?
 Never?
 Will I never know the taste of an apple, an orange, a banana?
 Why must I struggle so hard and get so little in return?
 It is not fair!
-Will I never feel the shiny hardness of a gold coin, only of small copper pennies?
+Will I never so difficult?" he asked himself.
+He bent feel the shiny hardness of a gold coin, only of small copper pennies?
 Why, Hashem?
 Tell me, why?"